biopython/biopython.github.io/wiki/BioSQL.md

 Because there are so many ways you could have setup your BioSQL database, you have to tell the unit test a few bits of information.
-You need to find the Biopythin file under Tests/test\_BioSQL.py and fill in the following fields - based on the setup described above:
+You need to find Biopython's BioSQL test script under Tests/test\_BioSQL.py and fill in the following fields - based on the setup described above:

 `DBDRIVER = 'MySQLdb'`
 `DBTYPE = 'mysql'`